 14 EARTH DAYS

-The rover will piggyback a ride to the moon with one of the private or national space agency’s moon lander.
-Rover’s main objective is to survive the harsh lunar conditions for 14 Earth days (one lunar day) and communicate directly back to Earth with its location and health conditions.
+The rover is designed to piggyback on any of the private or national space agency’s Moon landers.
+Once on the Moon, the rover’s main objective is to survive the harsh lunar conditions for one lunar day (14 Earth days) and communicate its location and health directly back to Earth.

-In the 14 days, it will test out the unique locomotion capability of the rover and get some distance between itself and the lander to take an exclusive picture of the lander and Earth.
-While its ‘walking’, the rover shall avoid craters and boulders bigger than itself by using on-board Semi-Autonomous Navigation System (SANS).
-At the end of the 14 days, the rover shall go into hibernation mode and will beacon at the end of the lunar night if it survives -210 degree Celsius.
+In the course of the lunar day, the rover will test its unique six-legged locomotion.
+Once distant enough, this will allow it to take a unique picture of the lander and Earth.
+While walking, the rover shall avoid craters and boulders bigger than itself by using the onboard Semi-Autonomous Navigation System (SANS).
+At the end of the day, the rover will enter hibernation mode to face the -210°C lunar night.
+It will beacon when it wakes up, if ever.